As of 2018, I am a Certified French to English Translator

 In any case, you must present your original document in French or Spanish (or one authenticated by a notary public or lawyer) to the authority requesting it.
 It is advisable to study the rules of the entity requesting the certified translation.
 I will provide you with signed and stamped copies of the pdfs that you e-mail to me certifying that this is the copy that I have seen.
 I will then attach the certified translations to these copies and stamp and seal them with my certification stamp.
 In some cases, I am obliged to declare that I have seen the official document.
 That means you must bring it with you when you come to pick up the translation package so I can compare it with the pdf copy you sent me via e-mail.

 Certified translations require much more scrupulous work than ordinary translations.
 As they are legal documents, they require 100% accuracy as the slightest mistake could have consequences.
 Not only does the time spent performing the translation usually take longer, the cost of the paper, ink and seal are also elements factored into the quotation.
 All of them explain the higher cost involved compared to ordinary translations.

 After I provide you with a quotation, by counting the number of words in your document, or if there are many dozens of pages, by giving you a ballpark estimate of cost, and if the quotation amount is over $100, I will require a deposit before commencing the translation work.
 This is usually 50% of the final cost.
 If it is under $100 and you live in the Vancouver area, I can usually accept a cash payment when you come to pick up the document.
 If you are not in the Vancouver area, then upfront payment is required.
-I can then arrange to send you the translation package via Canada Post Xpresspost by adding the cost of the postage to my final invoice.
+I can then arrange to send you the translation package via regular mail or Canada Post Xpresspost by adding the cost of the postage to my final invoice.
 Please let me know in your initial request if you will need the hard copy to be sent to you.

 Finally, if I have not covered all of your queries about certified translations, feel free to e-mail